 But the source of the fats you choose — and the rest of what you typically eat — make a big difference.

-Yes, they did — for more than 40 years.
-But over the past decade, the American Heart Association, the federal dietary guidelines, and other nutrition authorities have shifted away from advising people to limit the total amount of fat in their diets.
+Yes, they did, but the message has changed dramatically.
+Now, the American Heart Association, the federal dietary guidelines, and other nutrition authorities have shifted away from advising people to limit the total amount of fat in their diets.
 "Instead, the focus is on an overall healthy dietary pattern.
 That means an eating style that emphasizes vegetables, fruits, whole grains, and beans, along with only modest or small amounts of meat, dairy, eggs, and sweets," says Dr. Eric Rimm, professor of epidemiology and nutrition at the Harvard T.H.
 Chan School of Public Health.

 The reality is that eating more whole or minimally processed, plant-based foods will naturally lower your intake of fat, especially saturated fat.
 Found mainly in meat and dairy products, saturated fat can boost levels of harmful LDL cholesterol, a key contributor to heart disease.
 But simply cutting back on all types of fat does not necessarily translate into a diet that lowers cardiovascular risk.

 Low-fat diet fails